ngworker/lumberjack/packages/docs/lumberjack-docs-app/docs/log-drivers/http-driver.md

 ### LumberjackHttpDriverModule

+> Note: Lumberjack NgModules are deprecated and will be removed in version 18.
+Use the Standalone API, provider functions, instead.

 The `LumberjackHttpDriverModule` is similar to the `LumberjackConsoleDriverModule`.

 Novelty appears with the static `withOptions` function that allows us to pass `LumberjackHttpDriverOptions` to fall back to the settings in `LumberjackLogDriverConfig`.